zabkwak/texting-squirrel/README.md

 ```

 ### Custom functions
-Custom fuctions can be registered and called
+Custom functions can be registered and called

 ```javascript
 Text.addFunction('date', () => new Date().toISOString());